The first time I set up a home office I decided I needed everything to be perfect – the perfect desk, the perfect chair, filing cabinet, etc, etc.

 A home office in a small space

 Your next step is to measure the width of that space and see if it falls within my guidelines for adequate desk space.
-If so, then you have a small space that’s not quite an office, but will allow you to work in without going nuts.
+If so, then you have a small space that’s not quite a home office, but will allow you to work in without going nuts.

-Simply clearing that space out would allow you to fit a desk and chair underneath your stairs, and again, although it’s not a dedicated room, it’s better than working from your kitchen table.
+Simply clearing that space out would allow you to fit a desk and chair underneath your stairs, and again, although it’s not a dedicated room, it’s better than trying to work from your kitchen table.

-The only real downside to working in a smaller space is that you’ll probably have to use a laptop instead of a desktop PC, but you’ll still be able to fit two small screens in there, so you get a dual monitor setup regardless.
+The only real downside to working in a smaller home office space is that you’ll probably have to use a laptop instead of a desktop PC, but you’ll still be able to fit two small screens in there, so you get a dual monitor setup regardless.